 On the other hand, allowing sensitive data to live alongside your personal files and apps is a significant risk.
 You'll have to use your devices in a certain way, such as always using a six-digit passcode to unlock your phone.

-Don’t get caught up in the common misconception that your inbox doesn’t contain anything sensitive.
-As we discussed in last week’s Cybersecurity 101 post, personally identifiable information (PII) like email addresses, full names, and billing addresses are extremely attractive to hackers!
+Don't get caught up in the common misconception that your inbox doesn't contain anything sensitive.
+As we discussed in Cybersecurity 101: What Landlords Need to Know - Part 1, personally identifiable information (PII) like email addresses, full names, and billing addresses are extremely attractive to hackers.
 Here are the steps that you need to take to protect your messages from cybercriminals: